agoose77/notes/maths/linear-algebra/field.md

 Field
 =====

 A field is a [set](set.md) $F$ together with two operations of _addition_ and _multiplication_.
 An operation is a mapping which associates any pair of elements of the set to another element of the set.
+Concisely, it is a [ring](../ring.md) with the additional property that all the elements besides the additive identity $0$ form an [abelian group](../group.md#Abelian-Groups) under multiplication.

 The operations of the field are required to satisfy the following set of _field axioms_:

 Axioms
 ------